Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics: Conclusions

 In this paper, we presented two new algorithms for determining the origin and speed of propagation of a signal propagating over non-homogenous media, namely, modified time difference of arrival (TDOA) and non-linear TDOA (NTDOA).
 The algorithms have applications in various settings including in healthcare (atrial fibrillation) and geo-hazards (forest fires, tsunamis).
 The algorithms were validated using simulated and real-world data and the results indicate that the NTDOA algorithm was the most effective, particularly when compared to classical approaches such as TDOA.

-In future work, we plan to explore the use of these algorithms in situations where the velocity of spiral waves is not constant, or when there are obstacles that block or alter the waves or multiple cores are present.
-We also intend to modify the assumptions and parameters of the NTDOA algorithm to better suit environmental conditions.
+In future work, we plan to conduct detailed investigations into the nuances of each complex dynamical system, including time and spatial complexity analysis.
+We aim to explore the use of these algorithms in scenarios where the velocity of spiral waves is variable, obstacles block or alter the waves, or multiple sources are present.
+Additionally, we intend to modify the assumptions and parameters of the NTDOA algorithm to better suit various environmental conditions.